-All of the Council Procedure Rules apply to meetings of full Council.
-Only Rules 4 - 7, 10 - 21, apply to meetings of Committees and Sub-Committees.
-Rule 7 does not apply to meetings of Working Groups.
+All of the Standing Orders apply to meetings of full Council.
+Only Standing Orders 4 - 7, 10 - 21 apply to meetings of Committees and Sub-Committees (with 'Mayor' being read as 'Chairperson' and 'Council meeting' being read as the last meeting of the relevant Committee or Sub-Committee).